-In the government-wide financial statements long-term debt and other long-term obligations are reported as liabilities in the statement of net position.
+In the government-wide financial statements long-term obligations are reported as liabilities in the statement of net position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight line method.
 Bonds payable are reported net of the applicable bond premium or discount.
 Bond issuance costs are reported as expenditures in the year in which they are incurred.